-The application process should be clear and concise and easy to follow, making effective use of such things as Job Descriptions, candidate briefing papers, applicant letter from the Head of Centre, annual reports and Red Balloon websites.
+The application process should be clear and concise and easy to follow, making effective use of such things as Job Descriptions, candidate briefing papers, annual reports and Red Balloon websites.
 Care should be given to ensuring the accuracy and veracity of all aspects of the advert.